 When you apply for a job with us, your personal data will be collated to monitor the progression of your application, and the effectiveness of the recruitment process through the statistics collected.
 Where we need to share your data – such as for gathering references, obtaining a Disclosure and Barring Services check (depends on the role), or a prison clearance (depends on the role) – you will be informed beforehand unless the disclosure is required by law.
 These checks are only done after a position has been offered only to the successful candidate.
 On the application form, you are asked to complete the referee details and can tick permission to contact referee.
 If tick yes, once offered a role, we will automatically send out reference requests.
 If you tick no, we will contact successful candidates for permission first.

 Personal data about unsuccessful applicants are held for 12 months after the recruitment exercise is complete for that vacancy.
 You, as an applicant, can ask us to remove your data before this time if you do not want us to hold it.
 If we feel there is another suitable vacancy available, we will contact the applicant prior to sharing your application details with the relevant manager.

-Once you have taken up employment or volunteering with St John Cymru-Wales, we will compile a file relating to your employment or volunteering with us.
+Once you have taken up employment or volunteering with St John Ambulance Cymru, we will compile a file relating to your employment or volunteering with us.
 The information contained in this will be kept secure and will only be used for purposes directly relevant to your employment or volunteering.
 Once your employment or volunteering with us has ended, we will retain the file in accordance with the requirements of our retention schedule and then delete it from our files.